akarcode/MultiMatteTamer/README.md

 - **Refresh** reloads the objects in your scene.
 If an ID in your scene has been manually changed it will recognize it and add additional buttons if required.
 - **Collect** will make use of all RGB slots and not sequential.
 - **Selected** will only list the selected objects in your scene.
+- **Filter** input selects all matches in the names column.
 - **Elements** this will create the render elements based on your selection.
 If **Collect** is checked the elements will be created accordingly.
-- **Double clicking** inside a Cell will select either the same OID's, all items within a Layer or all related Names that end with a Number (\d+$) within the corresponding column.
+- **Double-clicking** inside a Cell will select either the same OID's, all items within a Layer or all related Names that end with a Number (\d+$) within the corresponding column.

 ### Requirements